lmagitem/planet-generator/README.md

     - [ ] Add methods to generate populated objects "directly"

 ## Contribute
-I'd be happy to receive issues asking for new features or bug fixes.
-Also feel free to point out where code could be improved (either in performance, readability, documentation, following best practices...) and/or make pull requests yourselves.
+I'd be happy to receive issues requesting new features or reporting bug fixes.
+Feel free to point out areas where the code could be improved, whether in terms of performance, readability, documentation, or adherence to best practices, and/or submit pull requests yourselves.

 ##### License:
 Licensed under [MIT license](https://github.com/lmagitem/seeded-dice-roller/blob/master/LICENSE.md).